fewclassarena/fca/README.md

 ## Acknowledgement

-Few-Class-Arena (fca) is built upon the [MMPreTrain](https://openmmlab.com/) project.
+Few-Class-Arena (FCA) is built upon the [MMPreTrain](https://openmmlab.com/) project.
 We thank the community for their invaluable contributions.

 ## License